ling-sn/deletion_rate/README.md

-NOTE: This script is a WIP
+NOTE: This script is a WIP, and many things have changed since the text below was written

 ## <ins>**PART I: Calculating deletion rates at each UNUAR site after realignment**</ins>
 ### Necessary files